Sending rounds downrange during Dynamic Front 21

-A video in which Sgt.
-Steven Hadley, a chief of section for the M109 Paladin howitzer with Bravo Battery, 1st Battalion, 82nd Field Artillery Regiment, describes how his crew conducted fire missions during Dynamic Front 21 May 16-21, 2021, in Torun, Poland.
+In this video, U.S. Army Sgt.
+Steven Hadley, Battery B, 1st Battalion, 82nd Field Artillery Regiment, the chief of section for a M1096 Paladin howitzer, explains how his crew works together to safely send rounds down range during the Dynamic Front exercise May 20, 2021, in Torun, Poland.

 |Date Taken: